Smart Halloween Safety Tips

 Halloween Costume Safety Tips

 The costumes are the best part of Halloween — well, maybe the second best part after candy.
-But a poorly planned costume can actually be a hazard.
+But a poorly planned costume can actually be a health or safety hazard.

 - Check costumes to ensure that they’re flame retardant and that they allow for easy movement.